-5.17 Whilst targets for the required percentage of residential developments being built on previously developed land has not been met in 2016/17, this is a result of development on key strategic greenfield sites such as Beaulieu and Channels.
-There have been a number of years where the percentage has significantly exceeded the target and the average since 2001 still exceeds 60%.
+5.17 Whilst targets for the required percentage of residential developments being built on previously developed land has not been met in 2017/18, this is a result of development on key strategic greenfield sites such as Beaulieu and Channels.
+There have been a number of years where the percentage has significantly exceeded the target with the average since 2002 still over the 60% target at 64%.
+It should also be noted, years where there have been a high percentage of dwelling completions on Previously Developed Land, the overall total completions were relatively low e.g. 2010/11 78% of a total 234 completions of dwellings and 2011/12 74% of a total 235 completions.